OpenDDS/OpenDDS/docs/building/index.rst

 The ``<prefix>`` tree does not contain a tool for makefile generation.
 To use MPC to generate application makefiles, the ``MPC_ROOT`` subdirectory from the OpenDDS source tree can be used either in-place or copied elsewhere.
-To use CMake to generate application makefiles, see :ghfile:`docs/cmake.md`.
+To use CMake to generate application makefiles, see :doc:`cmake`.

 *****
 Tests